IBM/SalesEnablement-test-repo/docs/index.md

  This course is not intended to serve as a deep dive into VMware-specific topics; rather the focus is on the *IBM Cloud* aspects of the offerings.
 Numerous links and pointers to additional content around VMware-specific features are included in each of the modules of this course.

-Most modules are accompanied by recordings and narrated instructions, delivered by your team of authors.
+Most modules are accompanied by recordings and narrated instructions.
 Be sure to watch these for a visual demonstration of how to perform the hands-on lab components.
 In particular, it is strongly recommended that IBM Sellers and Technical Sellers watch these recordings — they will be useful for you as you go about creating and recording your own Stand & Deliver presentations for Level 3 accreditation.

 !!! tip "ACCREDITATION"
     To receive Level 3 accreditation, IBMers and Business Partners must demonstrate mastery of the skills learned throughout the various modules of these hands-on labs and coursework.
 Level 3 accreditation requirements— and the way participants will be evaluated before receiving accreditation —differs depending on job role.